webiny/docs.webiny.com/docs/webiny-apps/form-builder/getting-started.md

 ## Publish a simple form and display it in the Page Builder
 For starters, add a few fields.
 You can do that easily by dragging and dropping one or more fields from the "contact information" fields group.

 Once you're done, the next step is to publish the form.
 This will enable us to display it inside of the Page Builder.
-Use the publish button that's located in the Form options section.
+Use the publish button that's located in the top right Form options section.

 Once you've done that, you should be taken back to the forms list.